 They help to preserve and filter the waters by absorbing nitrates, ammonia and harmful organics that may harm the reef and its inhabitants.

 All 9 species are listed under CITES, the Convention on International Trade in Endangered Species.

 Highly sought after, giant clams are threatened with extinction due to natural and human causes.

 Most end up in seafood restaurants or are used in the ornamental fish trade (crafted into soap dishes, ash trays, lamp shades, etc).

 Apart from excessive harvesting, climate change and pollution are also contributing factors to their rapid disappearance from the waters around Semporna.

 The Giant Clams and Marine Invertebrate Hatchery in Bohey Dulang, the first of its kind under Sabah Parks, will continue to conduct research and cultivate giant clams with seeds supplied to the local community to help them reduce their over-reliance on natural marine resources.

-There have been plans for an underwater giant clam eco-trail as well as commercialization for ornamental purposes in the long term.
+There have also been plans for an underwater giant clam eco-trail as well as sustainable commercialization for trade purposes in the long term.